Time in Yukon

-Yukon Standard Time

-Yukon Standard Time is the informal name of a time zone established in 2020 and used in the territory of Yukon in Canada.
-"Yukon Standard Time" is more formally referred to as year-round Mountain Standard Time (MST) but unlike other Mountain Time (MT, or MST/MDT) regions it does not observe daylight saving time, giving it a year-round calculation by subtracting seven hours from Coordinated Universal Time (UTC) resulting in UTC−07:00.
-This time-zone is also used in northeastern areas of British Columbia.
+Yukon Standard Time is the name of a time zone established in 2020 and used in the territory of Yukon in Canada.
+Yukon Standard Time is also referred to as year-round Mountain Standard Time (MST) but unlike other Mountain Time (MT, or MST/MDT) regions it does not observe daylight saving time, giving it a year-round calculation by subtracting seven hours from Coordinated Universal Time (UTC) resulting in UTC−07:00.
+This time zone is effectively the same as British Columbia's Pacific Time used in most of that province since 2026.